Leaderboard

 2 points

-That is complete and utter nonsense.
+12. That is complete and utter nonsense.
 For starters, I could name fans of several clubs down south who come and watch us.
 For starters there were 12 West Ham fans with us on Saturday for Thistle!
 Why do BT need to slag Scottish football when there's folk like you that are happy enough to do it?
 Guys in our Manchester office will watch Killie when they are on TV as they know I'm an avid fan, I don't think that's uncommon.
-To say no English folk watch football up here that doesn't involve the old filth is nonsense.2 points
+To say no English folk watch football up here that doesn't involve the old filth is nonsense.

 1 point